 Guest blog: Diving on the Scottish wreck Rondo

-Diving enthusiast and instructor Paul Murray will be guest blogging for this website every month.
-Paul, of Edinburgh-based Deep Blue Scuba, has an exciting life and job diving in Scottish waters.
+Diving enthusiast and instructor Paul Murray has written this guest blog .
+Paul, of Edinburgh-based Deep Blue Scuba, an exciting life and job diving in Scottish waters.
 I have asked him to bring regular updates about his dives in Scotland’s sea and lochs.
 I’m fascinated by what lies beneath Scotland’s shoreline but I’m a scaredy cat and get too cold to dive!
 Paul knows far more than me in any case.

 In his first guest blog he takes us underwater in the Sound of Mull to explore the famous shipwreck of the Rondo.

 How the Rondo became a wreck: The steamship Rondo was wrecked in 1935 in the Sound of Mull.
 While sheltering from a storm, the steamship broke its anchor and drifted with the strong tide down the Sound of Mull, eventually being driven sideways across the small island of Dearg Sgir so hard that it was stranded.